Table of Contents

 Harissa Paste

-The paste differs slightly from the powdered version, using dried red chillis soaked in water and blended along with spices, salt, lemon juice and olive oil.
-Harissa paste definitely embodies the most in-depth flavour and has a wonderful umami kick.
-More than just a spice to add to cooking, it can also be used as a condiment served alongside bread, cheese and dips.
+The paste differs slightly from the powdered version, using dried red chilies soaked in water and blended with spices, salt, lemon juice and olive oil.
+Harissa paste definitely embodies the deepest flavor and has a wonderful umami kick.
+More than just a spice for cooking, it can also be used as a condiment with bread, cheese and dips.

-The colour and heat will depend on the type of chilli used.
-You have a lot of freedom when it comes to choosing the chilli – for a milder blend take guajillo or ancho chillis.
-If you prefer a bit of a kick then Kashmiri chilies.
-But don’t be afraid to experiment with other varieties.
+The color and heat will depend on the type of chili you use.
+You have a lot of freedom when it comes to choosing chilies – for a milder blend, use Guajillo or Ancho chilies.
+If you prefer a bit of a kick, try Kashmiri chiles.
+But don’t be afraid to experiment with other types.

 • Dried red chillis (such as kashmiri)